The Best Dog Insurance Plans in NZ

 The cheapest dog insurance policy in New Zealand is Southern Cross's AcciPet Plan.

-We compared all policies by obtaining quotes for a 6 month old female Labrador Retriever named Quoty and selected the maximum excess and co-payment options where possible and Southern Cross's AcciPet Plan cost $13.85 per month compared to Cove's Accident Only Plan which was $15.93 and PD Insurance's Accident Plan which was $18.97.
+We compared all dog insurance policies in NZ by obtaining quotes for a 6 month old female Labrador Retriever named Quoty and selected the maximum excess and co-payment options where possible and Southern Cross's AcciPet Plan cost $13.85 per month compared to Cove's Accident Only Plan which was $15.93 and PD Insurance's Accident Plan which was $18.97.

 Note that the excess/co-payment on your policy can greatly affect your monthly premiums i.e. because we could choose a $500 excess and 30% co-payment with Southern Cross compared to a $500 excess and 10% co-payment with Cove and a $200 excess and no co-payment with PD Insurance, Sothern Cross's plan was slightly cheaper.